-The fast-paced business environment of today requires that BAs save time, enhance effectiveness, and become more creative in their thinking.
-Mind maps are useful in organising thoughts in an easy and efficient way.
+The fast-paced business environment of today also requires that BAs save time, enhance their effectiveness, and become more creative in their thinking.
+Mind maps are useful in organising thoughts in a visual and efficient way.
 An example of its use is in preparing and delivering presentations.
-It is important to note that the mind map is not a deliverable of the business analyst but is instead, used in the process of understanding the business in order to provide comprehensive recommendations.
+It is important to note that the mind map is not a deliverable of the business analyst but is instead, used in the process of understanding the business in order to proffer comprehensive business solutions.

-Mind maps use images, colours, relationships and text to connect thoughts and ideas in a non-linear form.
+Mind maps may be used to display the connection between images, colours, texts, thoughts and ideas in a non-linear form.
 Keywords may be used on connections to explain the relationship between parts.
-It can be draw manually on paper or using online software like Lucid chart, bubbl.us, etc to summarise complex thoughts and ideas.
+It can be drawn manually on paper or by using online software like Lucid chart or Canva, a free online graphic design tool to summarise complex thoughts and ideas.

-Creating a mind map requires that the following steps be taken:
+Creating a mind map requires carrying out the following steps:

 Establish the dominant idea and include it in the mind map

-Classify the main areas that influence the problem
+Classify the factors that influence the main idea/problem

-After establishing the dominant idea in the mind map, the business analyst should include additional ideas behind the dominant idea.
-At this stage, the BA may for instance, employ different categories of problem description.
-These categories aid in structuring ideas.
+After establishing the dominant idea on the mind map, the business analyst should include additional ideas behind the dominant idea.
+At this stage, the BA may for instance, employ different categories of problem or idea description.
+These categories aid structuring.